LucasDelfino92/morrowindsharp/main.md

 Shift+Left Click | Highlight a quest / Hide a quest / Unhide a quest | Better Questlist

 # CHANGELOG

+06-25-2022
+- Mod Config set up as a FOMOD installer.
+Contents are otherwise identical.

 05-30-2022
 - Renamed guide to **Morrowind Sharp**.